 Carefully remove from the oven.
 Allow to cool for 5 minutes in the pan before removing the muffins to a wire rack to cool completely.
 Serve warm or at room temperature.
 Store in an airtight container.

-Be sure to get pumpkin puree, NOT pumpkin pie filling.
+- Be sure to use pumpkin puree, NOT pumpkin pie filling.